NablaVM/nabla/docs/net-device.md

 r12 is the socket used to identify the remote object

 The network object will attempt to receive information up-to the size given in NUM BYTES.
-If it is a success r11 will contain number of stack frames produced by recv, otherwise it will be '0'
+If it is a success r11 will contain number of bytes produced by recv, otherwise it will be '0'

 ## **shutdown**